Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 What Needs to Happen for MCP Enterprise Adoption

-1. First-class multi-tenant support.
-Tenant isolation, per-user permissions, and admin controls need to be protocol-level concepts, not application-level afterthoughts.
+- First-class multi-tenant support: Tenant isolation, per-user permissions, and admin controls should be protocol-level concepts.

-4. Unified observability.
-A standard way to trace agent actions across MCP servers, log decisions, and audit behavior.
+- Unified observability: Standard ways to trace agent actions, log decisions, and audit behavior.

 The Linux Foundation Move: Too Early?